phpcount/mathsite_frontend/readme.md

 # How to use this project?

-In the current project folder and run in terminal
+Run a XAMPP, LAMP, Open Server or the like and in the current project folder and run in terminal

 ### Step 1: